LordAfterEight/rusty-vm/README.md

   </details>
   <details>
     <Summary> OpCodes 🟡 </Summary>
-    Right now there is a total of 30 OpCodes
+    Right now there is a total of 30 OpCodes.

-    For a detailed documentation see the RvmASM documentation linked at the top.
+  ### For a details have a look at the RvmASM documentation linked at the top.

   </details>